 1> perform RRC reconfiguration procedure as specified in 5.3.5;

-NOTE: If the UE is connected to 5GC of the source E-UTRA cell, the delta configuration for PDCP and SDAP can be used for intra-system inter-RAT handover.
+NOTE: If the UE is connected to 5GC of the source E-UTRA cell, the delta configuration for PDCP and SDAP can be used for inter-RAT handover.
 For other cases, source RAT configuration is not considered when the UE applies the reconfiguration message of target RAT.